gi-os/June4/README.md

 June4 Terminate is a command that allows the owner to turn off a specific june, this allows the Owner to test multiple junes at once.
 On boot June4 will send you a message telling you that it has powered on, it will give you the
 # How to set Up June4

+To use June you need to host her on your own server as she is a personalised bot made for specifically you.

+## Host your own
+1. Download the most recent June4 Base, these are recomended versions of june with the least bugs.
+2. Change all of the variables.
+3. Change your token, and your owner ID